LazYavuz53/Smart-Job-navigator-with-CrewAI-Gradio/README.md

 ### Introduction

 The Smart Job Navigator is an innovative, AI-driven application designed to streamline the job search and career planning process.
-Leveraging the powerful capabilities of CrewAI, FastAPI, and advanced language models, this application provides users with detailed career development roadmaps tailored to their desired job titles and salary ranges.
+Leveraging the powerful capabilities of CrewAI, Gradio, and advanced language models, this application provides users with detailed career development roadmaps tailored to their desired job titles and salary ranges.
 ### Prerequisites

 - Docker installed on your machine